chili-chips-ba/openPCIE/5.sim/models/pcievhost/README.md

 <img width=600 src="images/pcievhost_module.png">
 </p>

-The module's clock and reset must be synchronous (i.e. the reset originate from the  same clock domain) and the clock run at the PCIe raw bit rate $\div$ 5.
+The module's clock and reset must be synchronous (i.e. the reset originate from the same clock domain) and the clock run at the PCIe raw bit rate $\div$ 10.
 So for GEN1 this is 500MHz (2000ps period) and GEN2 this is 1000MHz (1000ps period).

-The model, by default, transfers 8b10b encoded data but the model can be configured in the software to generate unencoded and unscrambled data, where bits 7:0 are a byte value, and bit 8 is a 'K' symbol flag when set, and this must be done for the _openpcie2-rc_ project.
+The model, by default, transfers 8b10b encoded data but can be configured in the software to generate unencoded and unscrambled data, where bits 7:0 are a byte value, and bit 8 is a 'K' symbol flag when set, and this configuration must be done for the _openpcie2-rc_ project.

 The _pcieVHost_ component has three Parameters to configure the model.
 The first, `LinkWidth`, configures which lanes will be active and always starts from lane 0, defaulting to all 16 lanes.
 For _openpcie2-rc_, this is hardwired to 1 inside `pcieVHostPipex1`.
 Note that the ports for the unused lanes are still present but can be left unconnected.
 The second parameter is `EndPoint`.
 This is used to enable endpoint features in the model and does so if set to a non-zero value, with 0 being the default setting.
-For _openpcie2-rc_, this shoild be set to 1.
+For _openpcie2-rc_, this should be set to 1.
 Finally the `NodeNum` parameter sets the node number of the internal _VProc_ component.
 Each instantiated _VProc_, whether part of a _pcievhost_ model, or not, must have a unique node number to associate itself with a particular user program.
 The default value for `NodeNum` is 8.

 More details of the `PcieVhost` HDL component can be found in the [_pcievhost_ manual](https://github.com/wyvernSemi/pcievhost/blob/master/doc/pcieVHost.pdf).

 ## Link Traffic Display

-The _pcievhost_ model has the capability to display link traffic to the console that the simulation is runing in, with control over the level of detail available, including disbaling completely, and in which cycles it is turned on and off.
-It, by default, adds colour to distinguish between traffic flowing downstream from traffic flowing upstream.
+The _pcievhost_ model has the capability to display link traffic to the console that the simulation is runing in, with control over the level of detail available, including disabling completely, and in which cycles it is turned on and off.
+It, by default, adds colour to distinguish between traffic flowing downstream from traffic flowing upstream, though the model can be configureed to disable this when, for example, runing in a GUI that can't interpret these formatting codes.

- A `ContDisps.hex` configuration file will be read by the software from the local run directory.
+ A `ContDisps.hex` configuration file will be read by the software from a `hex` directory, below the local run directory.
 This allows control of displaying various PCIe layer data, from PHY, through DLL and TL, bit-mapped onto an 8 bit value.
-Each value is associated with a time stamp (in cycles) as to when the display value is enabled or not.
-A typical file looks like the following:
+Each value is associated with a _decimal_ time stamp (in cycles) as to when the display value is enabled or not.
+A typical file might look like the following:

 ```
 // Example ContDisps.hex file